Guarujá, São Paulo, Brazil: What to pack, what to wear, and when to go [2023]

 Voltage step down adapter

-A plug adapter that supports outlet types C and N. Be sure to pick the necessary type.
-The majority of adapters on sale are just plug changers and expect your electronics to adjust the voltage themselves.
-If your devices can't do that they could burn up.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types C and N. Be sure to get the necessary kind.
+Many adapters on sale are just plugs and require your devices to change the voltage themselves.
+If yours can't do that they could get fried.
+This one should work in most locations.

 What to do in Guarujá, São Paulo, Brazil